Drew Butera: Kansas City Royals

 Butera was traded on May 7, 2015, to the Kansas City Royals in exchange for Ryan Jackson.

-Butera spent the latter part of the 2015 campaign as the backup for all-star catcher Salvador Pérez.
-In 2015 for the Royals he batted .198/.266/.267 with one home run and five RBIs in 86 at bats.
-Butera played a role in the 8th-inning comeback in Game 4 of the 2015 ALDS against Houston (with the Royals down two games to one and facing elimination) after Perez was lifted for a pinch-runner earlier in the game.
-Beginning the inning down 6-2, the score by the time Butera came to the plate was 6-6.
-Butera was able to draw a 10-pitch walk with one out and two men on, enabling Alex Gordon to hit a sacrifice grounder in the following at-bat for the go-ahead and winning run.
-In the deciding game 5 of the 2015 World Series, Perez hit a single in the top of the 12th inning and was replaced by pinch runner Jarrod Dyson, who went on to score the go-ahead run.
-As a result, Butera came out for the 12th inning and caught the game-winning strike from closer Wade Davis to clinch the championship for Kansas City.
+Butera spent the latter part of the 2015 campaign as the backup for All-Star catcher Salvador Pérez.
+In 2015 for the Royals, he batted .198/.266/.267 with one home run and five RBIs in 99 plate appearances.
+Butera played a role in the 8th-inning comeback in Game 4 of the 2015 ALDS against the Houston Astros, with the Royals down two games to one and facing elimination.
+Butera entered the game after Perez was lifted for a pinch-runner.
+Beginning the 8th inning down 6–2, the game was tied at 6 when Butera came to the plate.
+He drew a 10-pitch walk with one out to load the bases, enabling the following batter, Alex Gordon, to hit an RBI grounder to drive in the game-winning run.
+In the deciding Game 5 of the 2015 World Series, Perez hit a single in the top of the 12th inning and was replaced by pinch runner Jarrod Dyson, who came around to score the game-winning run.
+Butera then entered as a defensive replacement in the bottom of the 12th inning and caught the season-ending strikeout from closer Wade Davis to clinch the Royals' championship.

-In 2016, Butera not only played catcher, but also pitched in two games, both blowout losses.
-On June 25, Butera pitched in the 9th inning, facing four batters, striking out one, and giving up no runs in a 13-5 loss to the Houston Astros.
-On July 26, Butera pitched the final out of the top of the 9th inning, facing only Johnny Giavotella who grounded into a force out in a 13-0 loss to the Los Angeles Angels of Anaheim.
-In 2016 with the Royals he batted .285/.328/.480 with 4 home runs and 16 RBIs in 123 at bats.
-On defense, in 2016 he had the best arm strength (89.0) of all major league catchers.
+In 2016, Butera pitched in two games, both blowout losses.
+On June 25, Butera pitched in the 9th inning, facing four batters, striking out one, and giving up no runs in a 13–5 loss to the Astros.
+On July 26, Butera pitched the final out of the top of the 9th inning, facing only Johnny Giavotella who grounded out in a 13–0 loss to the Angels.
+In 2016 with the Royals, Butera batted .285/.328/.480 with 4 home runs and 16 RBIs in 133 plate appearances.
+He had the second strongest throwing arm among MLB catchers, trailing only Christian Bethancourt.

-In 2017 he played for the Italy national baseball team in the 2017 World Baseball Classic.
-In 2017 for the Royals he batted .227/.284/.319 with 3 home runs and 14 RBIs in 163 at bats.

-In 2018 for the Royals he batted .188/.259/.289 with 2 home runs and 18 RBIs in 149 at bats.
+In 2017 for the Royals, he batted .227/.284/.319 with 3 home runs and 14 RBIs in 177 plate appearances.
+In the first five months of the 2018 season, he batted .188/.259/.289 with 2 home runs and 18 RBIs in 166 plate appearances for the Royals.

 Colorado Rockies

 On August 31, 2018, Butera was traded to the Colorado Rockies in exchange for pitcher Jerry Vasto.
+Butera hit 3-for-14 for the Rockies in September 2018.
+He was a defensive substitute in the Wild Card Game, drawing one walk in three plate appearances and committing catcher interference during a Tommy La Stella plate appearance.

-In 2018 for Colorado he was 3-for-14.
-He elected free agency on October 29, 2018.
+Butera elected free agency on October 29, 2018.